iSoron/uhabits/README.md

 µHabits is a simple app for building and tracking habits on Android.

-<sub>This software is in alpha-stage!
+<sub>This software is in alpha stage.
 Expect occasional bugs and incomplete features.
-Suggestions, comments and criticism are very welcome.</sub>
+Suggestions and pull requests are very welcome.</sub>

 ## Features